-Along the trail, take the time to look out for extraordinary wildlife in the area.
-This is also an excellent all-around trail for bird watching.
+Along the trail, take the time to look out for extraordinary wildlife in the area; it’s a great Berkshires trail for bird watching.

 The Appalachian Trail is one of the most well-known hiking trails in the country, but it would take a while for you to hike the whole thing.
 Instead, experience a chunk of the Appalachian Trail by hiking to Finerty Pond.

-This trail is 6 miles and has an elevation gain of 1,400 feet, so it is very much uphill.
-It’s moderate level and is an out and back trail, but the views are so great that you won’t even mind seeing the same scenery twice.
+This Berkshires hiking trail is 6 miles and has an elevation gain of 1,400 feet, so it is very much uphill.
+It’s moderate level and is an out and back trail with some rocky sections, so mind your step!